bperel/geotime/README.md

 * *nix
 * MongoDB
 * NodeJS and NPM
-* Apache+PHP 5 with MongoDB extension
+* Apache+PHP 5 with MongoDB, GD and curl extensions

 ###Installation